Kxzrtx/Thrustmaster_TMX_Driver/README.md

 - Note: Tested and works on **Arch Linux / CachyOS / Linux Mint / Ubuntu / Fedora / Debian and Arch - based distros** automatically installs approporiate headers for your installed kernel, (for example zen kernel - linux-zen-headers)

-**Disclaimer:** I am NOT the author of T150 Driver or TMDRV.
+**Disclaimer:** I am NOT the author of T150 Driver or TMDRV, neither of Oversteer.
 This script is provided as-is to simplify installation.
 Use at your own risk.

 ## Installation
 To install drivers for your Thrustmaster TMX you need to follow those few, simple steps: